It’s been 27 years since Warner E. Hodges threw back a drink, but it wouldn’t be honest to say he didn’t have fun before the booze took over his life.

 A year later, Hodges married his first wife, and she was one of the first people outside of the music business to suggest that he might, in fact, have a problem.
 Young and hotheaded and still able to sling chords like a machine gunner spraying bullets downrange, he refused to listen, he added.

 By 1989, the Scorchers were on the verge of falling apart.
-Johnson left the band, and the day the band released the record “Thunder and Fire,” A&M dropped the band.
-Hodges sobered up to make it, but after the guys split the money they were owed by the label, he disappeared into his cups for the next three years, he said.
+Johnson left the band, and the day the guys released the record “Thunder and Fire,” A&M dropped the group.
+Hodges sobered up to make that record, but after the guys split the money they were owed by the label, he disappeared into his cups for the next three years, he said.

 “I damn near drank myself to death,” he said.
 “I got a real high-profile tour with a hardcore drinking buddy of mine, this 50-week tour, and I showed up to the first rehearsal drunk as a dog and got fired.
 But I still didn’t see it at the time.
 The straw that broke the camel’s back was after I moved back to Nashville — I had been living in L.A. at the time — and had a drunken weekend.
 That’s when I came to in Toronto.